mohamed-ali/mohamed-ali.github.io/_posts/2019-11-26-useful-pandas-cookbook.md

 ---

 After a while working with Pandas, the following set of code snippets seems to be quite useful and reusable in various scenarios.
-Therefore, I am going to catalog it here as quick reference (for myself and others).
+Therefore, I am going to catalog it here as a quick reference for myself and others:

-### Create multiple columns from an existent column in a pandas dataframe
+#### Create multiple columns from an existent column in a pandas dataframe

 ```python
 import pandas as pd